ishbob27/Cyber-CTFs/Writeups/Tryhackme-Writeups/Crackthehash.md

 - Hash-identifier cam up with nothing and hashid -m said it could either be blowfish(openbsd) or bcrypt, both have the same extension

 #### hint: it says that the cracked hash is 4 characters long
-- danielmiessler’s “SecLists”: (You can find on github @ https://github.com/danielmiessler/SecLists )
-- there is a wordlist called 1–4_all_letters_a-z.txt, running this takes significantly less time
+- danielmiessler’s “SecLists”: there is a wordlist called 1–4_all_letters_a-z.txt, running this takes significantly less time
 - Use the command:

 ```bash